Kimiarfaie/Evaluating-CNNs-Sensitivity-to-training-sets-image-quality/README.md

 1. Go to ImageNet Dataset folder to download the full ImageNet1K and create the subset of ImageNet.

-2. Go to Distort Images to create the distorted subset of images.
+2. Go to Distort Images folder to create the distorted subset of images.

+3. Go to Classification folder to train and test models on the suitable datasets by following the instructions.